-At the time, Murata reported shortage of supply for smaller 0201 and 0402 case sizes as well as larger sizes for low and high capacitance voltage CV values.
+At the time, Murata reported a shortage of supply for smaller 0201 and 0402 case sizes as well as larger sizes for low and high capacitance-voltage CV values.

-New electronic products categories are growing exponentially, requiring lot of components, causing shortages
+New electronic products categories are growing exponentially, requiring a lot of components, causing shortages

-A good example of how technological advances are fueling shortages of components is the automotive industry.
-Take Tesla for example, or any other electric car for that matter.
-A Tesla car requires thousands of ceramic capacitors for advanced electronic features, something that a traditional gasoline fueled car doesn’t need.
+Take Tesla for example or any other electric car for that matter.
+A Tesla car requires thousands of ceramic capacitors for advanced electronic features, something that traditional gasoline-fueled car doesn’t need.

 The expansion of the electronics market has put factories in an internal constraint situation, their existing scale and machinery for the production process is not enough to meet demand.

 Increasing factory capacity requires a lot of investment.
 Factories are not willing to expand operations to increase the output of components such as resistors and capacitors, which are in very high demand but offer a low margin of earnings for the company, then again, ROI comes into play.

 Factories are also reluctant to expand capacity fearing the current increasing demand is nothing but a temporary upswing caused by companies stockpiling.

 Fearing that the current high demand may taper off and they will be stuck with underutilized capacity They take a wait-and-see attitude.